Gwen Stefani And Blake Shelton Reportedly Want A Baby Girl, Gwen’s Sons Show Blake Some Love In A Cute Way

 “Normally, you’re not very funny, but that was pretty funny,” Shelton grudgingly admitted.

 What do you think of the rumors that Blake Shelton is just a guy with a girl who wants to have a baby girl with Gwen Stefani?
-Share your thoughts in the comments below.
+Share your thoughts in the comments section below.

 [Featured Image by Rachel Murray/Getty Images for Glamour]